SAVE THE DATE: Next year's pilgrimage will be August 10-11, 2024. Registration will open in the spring.

 Day one starts at the Santa Barbara Mission, whose exquisite beauty has earned it the title "Queen of the Missions."
-Mass will be offered at the Mission with the Franciscan Friars at 7:30am and the pilgrimage will begin at 9:00am.
+Check in begins at the Mission parking lot at 7:00am with dropping off your camping gear at the U-Haul truck and picking up your pilgrim packet.
+Mass will be offered at the Mission with the Franciscan Friars at 7:30am and the pilgrimage will begin at 8:45am.
 We will descend from Santa Barbara's Upper East, walking past the cloistered Monastery of the Poor Clares and Our Lady of Sorrows Church before striking State Street for a promenade to the ocean past the shops and sidewalk cafes.
 We reach the beach at the foot of the pier and the iconic dolphin fountain.
 We will turn down coast on the bike and pedestrian trail among the towering palm trees.
 Our first stop will be at the Chromatic Gate at Cabrillo Park with water and snacks provided.
 We will continue on the bike path along the Bird Refuge estuary at the foot of the Santa Barbara Zoo, past the Santa Barbara Cemetery, and reconnect with the coast and descend off the scenic bluff top bike trail to the Butterfly Lane Beach.
 We will continue past the storied Biltmore Hotel and wend our way among quiet neighborhood streets to Santa Ynez Rd.
 We will cross over the 101 freeway and turn right into quiet and shaded residential streets and parallel equestrian trail.

 We will turn right onto Sheffield Dr. for a brief stretch before turning left at the Ortega Hill bike path.
 Walkers will have the option of ascending on a relatively short and steep trail to the dramatic Pacific Ocean view at the top or continuing on the short bike path parallel to the 101 freeway.
 The routes will converge again on the edge of downtown Summerland on Ortega Hill Rd.
 We will continue another block to Evans Rd and turn right and pass under the 101 freeway again to Lookout Park on the bluffs above Summerland Beach.
 Lunch will be provided there as we take an hour long lunch break.
 The beach can be reached by a short path for those who may want to rest their feet in the surf.

-After lunch we pass through the main commercial district of Summerland on Lillie Ave and turn right unto Padero Lane and cross back over to the ocean side of the freeway.
-Padero Lane is a beautiful shaded lane that passes by many grand gated properties that have direct beach access.
-It bends back under the freeway at Santa Claus Lane and ends at Via Real where we will turn right and walk past the greenhouses and nurseries of Carpinteria before the more densely settled areas of town.
-We will turn right on Santa Ynez Ave and again cross over the 101 freeway and turn left on Carpinteria Ave and pass through the commercial district to Linden Ave.
-For the last time of the day we will cross back over the freeway toward the mountains and walk four blocks to our destination for the night, St Joseph's Catholic Church.
+After lunch we pass through the main commercial district of Summerland on Lillie Ave and turn right onto Padaro Lane and cross back over to the ocean side of the freeway.
+Padaro Lane is a beautiful shaded lane that passes by many grand gated properties that have direct beach access.
+This year we will turn right on to Santa Claus Lane, strolling past the popular beach and beachside cafes to the recently opened new bike and pedestrian path that skirts the Carpinteria Estuary and connects directly to Carpinteria Ave.
+We will pass into the commercial district of downtown Carpinteria and turn left on Linden Avenue for four blocks to our destination at St. Joseph’s Church.
 Hikers will retrieve their camping gear, which will have been transported, and set up their tents for the night.
 Dinner will be served and there will be a Holy Hour with Eucharistic Adoration and confession.
 Fr.
 Nathan will speak on the life of St. Junipero Serra and evangelization.

 DAY TWO: SUNDAY: 17 MILES